 Verifying the latest Docker version:

 Setting up 3 Node Swarm Mode Cluster:

 Attention VirtualBox Users: – In case you are using VirtualBox, the MACVLAN driver requires the network and interfaces to be in promiscuous mode.
-But as this mode is often not possible in cloud environments, we will need no changes for our infrastructure.

 A local network config is created on each host.
 The config holds host-specific information, such as the subnet allocated for this host’s containers.